naeglinghaff/Airplanes-and-airports/README.md

 ```

 At the moment the test only returns false.
+All unit tests passed.
+So need to add further tests or updated the tests so they are correct.

-All unit tests pass.
-So need to add further tests.
+Problem is: weather is initializing as nil.